By Terry Corbell

 A sales manager for a large media company once asked me for my suggested reading on sales improvement.
-(I’ll answer the question later in this column.)
+(I’ll answer the question later in this article.)
 The executive’s question underscored a lot of what I’ve been reading lately – there’s a sales talent war in this country.
 Companies simply cannot get enough good salespeople.

 Not to oversimplify, but here are three basic solutions to the problem.
 You must take good care of your quality people.
 You need to help the good salespeople to find you and to recruit the best people and check your motives before hiring sales employees.
 And, you should groom your employees on sales and relationship selling.

 Don’t settle.
 Countless articles can easily be found on how to take good care of your good employees and on recruitment.

 Actually, many companies make the mistake of settling for mediocre salespersons when they hire.
 A published report recently stated that only 40 percent of applicants send a thank you note immediately following an interview.
 The logical solution here: Recruit people with an attitude of gratitude and attitude of service.
 Applicants will either give you a red warning flag or a green light to hire them.

 Naturally, it’s easier to make money if your newly hired salespeople develop ongoing relationships with customers and clients.

 So, do your salespeople ask the right questions?
 Do they keep detailed records?
 Do they approach the right people?

 Moreover, are you asking the right questions about your business?

 Naturally, every industry has unique circumstances, but here are 45 generic but salient questions to ask in evaluating your sales program: